niemopen/cmftool/README.md

 General questions about OASIS Open Projects may be directed to OASIS staff at [project-admin@lists.oasis-open-projects.org](mailto:project-admin@lists.oasis-open-projects.org)

+## What's new in version 1.0-alpha.1

+* Fixed many URIs in source, resource, test files
+* DefinitionText changed to DocumentationText in CMF 1.0
+* Recognize adapter representation term in addition to appinfo:externalAdapterTypeIndicator
+* Many changes to the JUnit tests.

 ## What's new in version 0.7-alpha.6 (12 December)

 * CMF to message schema is working